vtex-apps/render-runtime/docs/README.md

 ### `navigate`

-A _function_ that should be use to make a client-side navigation.
+A _function_ that must be used to make a client-side navigation.

 **Usage:**
 ```tsx